mapbender/mapbender-documentation/en/installation/configuration.rst

 Importing applications from application/app/config/applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Importing applications from the folder applications into a database occurs using the command:
+The import of demo applications from this folder into your configured database can be done using the following command:

 .. code-block:: yaml

     app/console doctrine:fixtures:load --fixtures=./mapbender/src/Mapbender/CoreBundle/DataFixtures/ORM/Application/ --append

+After that, it is possible to edit the database-imported applications in the Mapbender backend.

 Configuration files